flixpressllc/ReactBasicTemplateEditor/README.md

 Alternatively, you could use some kind of GUI Git program, like the one offered at GitHub to switch to the development branch.

 From there, you can start making changes to the javascript (`src/components` for the most part) and the css (`src/styles/editor.scss`).
 Please be sure to check out the development branch of the repo, and not the master branch.
+(If you are unfamiliar with Git, [this 15 minute starter](https://try.github.io/levels/1/challenges/1) is good.)
 The master branch ought to be reserved for code that all works and can readily be run in production.
 Of course, to see what your changes are actually doing, it is best to do one of the following below...

 ## Develop Live